kyma-project/eventing-manager/docs/user/troubleshooting/evnt-01-eventing-troubleshooting.md

 1. Check the HTTP status code returned after sending an event.

    - If the HTTP status code is 4xx, check if you are sending the events in correct formats.
-Eventing supports two event formats (legacy and CloudEvents); see the [Eventing tutorials](../../../03-tutorials/00-eventing) for more information.
+Eventing supports two event formats (legacy and CloudEvents); see the [Eventing tutorials](../tutorials/evnt-01-prerequisites.md) for more information.
    - If the HTTP status code is 5xx, check the logs from the Eventing publisher proxy Pod for any errors.
 To fetch these logs, run this command:

       ```bash
       kubectl -n kyma-system logs -l app.kubernetes.io/instance=eventing,app.kubernetes.io/name=eventing-publisher-proxy
       ```

    - If the HTTP status code is 2xx but it's still not working, verify if you are sending the event on same event type as defined in the Subscription.

       ```bash
       kubectl -n {NAMESPACE} get subscriptions.eventing.kyma-project.io {NAME} -o jsonpath='{.spec.filter.filters}'
       ```

-### Step 4: Check the Eventing Controller logs
+### Step 4: Check the Eventing Manager logs

-1. Check the logs from the Eventing Controller Pod for any errors and to verify that the event is dispatched.
+1. Check the logs from the Eventing Manager Pod for any errors and to verify that the event is dispatched.
    To fetch these logs, run this command:

     ```bash